 Dear Friend of Clear Creek,

 Today I am writing to you for a very special purpose.
-Clear Creek Abbey has accepted to become the American headquarters for the promotion of the cause of beatification for the Servant of God Empress Zita of Habsburg.
-The worldwide headquarters for the cause are in France (Solesmes).
+Clear Creek Abbey has accepted to be the headquarters for the promotion of the cause of beatification for the Servant of God Empress Zita of Habsburg.
 I think you will see how well this endeavor fits with our vocation as contemplative monks.

 As is commonly said, Noblesse oblige: that quality we name ‘nobility,’ far from providing a reason to dispense a person from hard service, brings with it, on the contrary, a grave obligation to serve more than others.
 The Lord Himself said as much: “The Son of man is not come to be ministered unto, but to minister, and to give his life a redemption for many” (Matthew 20:28).
 The idea is familiar to monks, who find it inscribed in the Holy Rule of Saint Benedict, as pertaining especially to the abbot: “[let him remember that] to whom more is committed, from him more is required” (Rule, Chapter 2).
 The Blessed Virgin Mary, being the most exalted of human creatures, was also the humblest, referring to herself as a lowly servant, a slave in the original text.
 “Behold the handmaid of the Lord…” she said to the Archangel (Luke 1:38).